THIS ARTICLE INCLUDES A FREE PRINTABLE

 When we view all stress as negative and unhealthy and attempt to eliminate it, we ultimately create more stress, for both ourselves and our children.

 Instead, it’s best to teach our kids that stress is a natural part of life that can be managed effectively.

-Start by helping your child reframe stress, shifting from a fixed mindset and the idea that “stress hurts” to a growth mindset and the belief that “stress helps.”
+Start by helping your child reframe stress, shifting from a fixed mindset, and the idea “stress hurts” to a growth mindset and the belief “stress helps.”

-Your child can’t control how stressful situations unfold, but she can control how she responds to them.
-Instead of going into meltdown mode, she’ll go into problem-solving mode, allowing her to conquer the challenge and learn valuable lessons along the way.
+Your child can’t control how stressful situations unfold, but they can control how they respond to them.
+Instead of going into meltdown mode, they’ll go into problem-solving mode, allowing them to conquer the challenge and learn valuable lessons along the way.